aimms/documentation/webui/page-manager.rst

 .. note::

-	* If you don't see all the sidepanel pages run the procedure GetAllPages.
-You can find this procedure in Page Support under Public Pages Support Procedures.
+	* If the set AllSidePanelPages is not yet filled with all sidepanel pages, please run the procedure GetAllPages.
+You can find this procedure in Page Support section under Public Pages Support Procedures.
 	* The "state" property is not yet in use, but will be applicable in future releases.
 In sidepanels it is considered as Active by default.
 You can use domain conditions to show or hide sidepanels on a page.

-To configure sidepanels on a page, create a string parameter indexed on the SidePanelOrder and SidePanelSpecification.
-Eg: homepageSP(SP_order,webui::indexSidePanelSpec).
+To configure sidepanels on a page, create a string parameter indexed on the SidePanelOrder and SidePanelSpecification, for example homepageSP(SP_order,webui::indexSidePanelSpec) as shown here:

 .. image:: images/SP_homepageSPidentifier.png
 			:align: center

-Right click the string paramter and click on data, you will see:
+Right click the string paramter and click on the Data option in order to open the data page:

 .. image:: images/SP_stringparameterdata.png
 			:align: center

-Add the details for the sidepanels you wish to show on this page.
-For example if your page tree has 5 pages and 7 sidepanels
+Add the details for the sidepanels you would like to show on this page.
+For example, if your page tree has 5 pages and 7 sidepanels, like here

 .. image:: images/SP_pagetree.png
 			:align: center
 			:scale: 75

-And you want 3 sidepanels on the "home" page:
+and you want 3 sidepanels on the "home" page, namely:

 #.
 Filters
 #.
 Quick Notes
 #.
 Help

-Data in the string parameter would have.
+then the data in the configuration string parameter may be filled in as follows:

 .. image:: images/SP_homepageSPidentifier_data.png
 			:align: center